 As of October of 2008, California is the only state that does not require professional counseling licensure.
 However, legislation is currently underway to change this.
-Most likely, the following information will be necessary for you to be able to practice as a professional counselor in California.
+As such, the following information might become necessary for you to be able to practice as a professional counselor in California.
 To receive more information on the current status of licensure in California, use the following email address to contact the California Coalition for Counseling Licensure: [email protected]

 As a high school graduate, you are ahead of the curve for exploring your career options.
-Starting now will help you solidify your decision about becoming a counseling professional in California or wishing to take another direction.
-However, regardless of the direction you end up taking your career, there is one step that will help you regardless.
+Starting now can help you solidify your decision about becoming a counseling professional in California or wishing to take another direction.
+However, regardless of the direction you end up taking your career, there is one step that can help you regardless.

 Get the ball rolling with regard to higher education.
 Begin requesting information from schools offering undergraduate programs in psychology.